ndotie/jackie/README.md

 # Jackie.js

-This is just a simple controler/model mapper on top of [sequelize.js ORM v6](http://sequelize.org/).
+This is just a simple model->controller->router file system creation automation on top of [sequelize.js ORM v6](http://sequelize.org/).

 ## Documentation